edlund/linux-microfs/README.md

  * There seems to be something wrong with the performance tests, the results seem *very inconsistent* when compared between virtual and real machines.
+ * Update the benchmark tools.

 ## Ideas for possible future development

- * Implement support for different compression algorithms?
  * Add support for compressed metadata?
  * Implement per-cpu decompression to improve performance for parallel I/O?